What is the Young SDG Innovators Programme?

 - Allow Innovators the time needed for full participation in the programme

 - Identify a Champion who will support the Innovator team internally within the company

 Innovators are expected to attend five (5) in-person 2-day workshops throughout the course of 10 months in addition to spending approximately 2-3 hours per week on online learning and activities, and group project development.

-What is the difference between Innovators, Champions, Mentors and Experts?
+What is the difference between Innovators, Champions, and Mentors?

 Innovators are the young professionals that form teams to take part in the programme to develop viable SDG business solutions for their companies.
 Champions are senior-level executives within the same company as Innovators that ensure the teams have high-level support in their company and the SDG business solutions are aligned with the company’s strategic goals and objectives.
 Only companies in participating Networks can select Innovators for the programme.
 Each Innovator team must have a designated Champion throughout the programme.

-Mentors and Experts are individuals outside of the Innovators’ company with knowledge of technical and relevant subjects in the programme, such as sustainability, innovation, product design and breakthrough technologies.
+Mentors are individuals outside of the Innovators’ company with knowledge of technical and relevant subjects in the programme, such as sustainability, innovation, product design and breakthrough technologies.
 Mentors are matched to Innovator teams to shepherd the team throughout the programme and provide guidance in their training and project development.
-Experts provide global technical advice and insight on particular issue areas or industries, when needed, to inform and support team solutions design and development.